dawneraq/react-resume/content/posts/2017-5-19-capitaloto.com.md

 ---
-layout: post
 title: "CapitalOto.com"
+date: 2017-05-19
 projects: true
 tag:
   - work
   - design
 ---

 Shortly before my first internship ended, a software architect under whom I worked told me,

->Being a software engineer a little funny.
+> Being a software engineer a little funny.
 It's not like being a building architect or a carpenter, where you can drive by a house and tell your kid, "I built that!"
 >
->With websites it's more like, "Well I didn't build this, but I fixed a lot of bugs in it."
+> With websites it's more like, "Well I didn't build this, but I fixed a lot of bugs in it."

 ## I got to break the mold and rebuild an entire website for a client.

 In January, I received a certain job alert from the wonderful CS Department Secretary Chris Coonrad: A local ear, nose, and throat practice was looking for (and willing to pay) "an undergraduate student, versed in website design, to help us update our current webpage".

 ![original site](/assets/images/site_old.png){: title="Eugh." }

 <figcaption class="caption">The original site, last updated circa 2012.</figcaption>

 A quick look at the existing website showed that it needed some serious work&mdash;the secondary navigation was nearly invisible; too many pages were dry walls of text; similar information that could've fit in one place was located in separate subpages.
 Most importantly, the two main functions that the site was supposed to perform, scheduling appointments and guiding the user to their Patient Portal, did not make themselves abundantly distinct on the homepage.